Quansight-Labs/quansight-labs-site/posts/2021/11/pydata-extensibility-vision.md

 `__array_namespace__` is a central piece of the Array API dispatch method.
 It is a method of an array object that returns an object that has all the array API functions on it.
-In the case of NumPy calling `__array_namespace__() ` would return `numpy.array_api` module.
+In the case of NumPy calling `__array_namespace__() ` would return the `numpy.array_api` module.
 The `__array_namespace__` method attached to the array object enables downstream libraries to consume multiple kinds of arrays, without having to have a hard dependency on any of those array libraries.
-The pattern to support multiple array libraries is intended to be similar to the following code snippet:
+The pattern to support multiple array libraries inside, say, a SciPy function is intended to be similar to the following code snippet:

 ```python
 def somefunc(x, y):